 Sensor tolerance classes as defined in IEC 60751

 The international standard IEC 60751 specifies the requirements and temperature/resistance relationship for industrial platinum temperature sensors.
-The standard was revised by the IEC in 2008 – a revision that can still cause confusion about which tolerance classes are currently valid.
+The standard was revised by the IEC in 2008 and again in 2022 – revisions that can cause confusion about which tolerance classes are currently valid.

 Resistance temperature sensors